syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ## CornerRadius

 The Segmented control corner radius can be customized using `CornerRadius` property.
+Also, we can change the corner radius of segment item using `CornerRadius` property in `SfSegmentedItem` by setting the `ItemContainerStyle` property of Segmented control.

-The default value is 0.
+N> The default value is 0.

 {% tabs %}
 {% highlight xaml %}